OlivierShi/LightAgent/lightagent/prompts/prompt_responding.md

 - Current time is 2024/3/8 21:29.
 ## Conversation History
 user: Hi.
 Can you help me with something?
-assistant: Hello, this is LightOrch.
+assistant: Hello, this is LightAgent.
 How can I help? 😊
 user: ind vs aus last cricket match
 ## Completed Inner Tool Invocation Results
 - web_search::search_news: Australia beat India by 21 runs: third men’s one-day international– as ..., snippet: Australia cricket team Australia beat India by 21 runs: third men’s one-day international – as it happened Australia’s spinners put the squeeze on India to bowl to claim a comfortable..., IND vs AUS 3rd ODI, Highlights:Australia win series 2-1, become No.1 ..., snippet: India vs Australia 3rd ODI, Highlights: Leg-spinner Adam Zampa shone bright with the ball as Australia bundled out India for 248 in 49.1 overs. ...
 Australian players celebrate with the trophy after they won the third ODI cricket match against India to win the series 2-1, at M. A. Chidambaram Stadium in Chennai, Wednesday, March 22, 2023 ..